NnekaBibiana/alx-zero_day/README.md

-My first readme,the only time i will update readme on git hub directly.
+My first readme, the only time i will update readme on git hub directly.